clarkt3/llm-prompts/README.md

         # the models are good enough to understand if an answer is correct/incorrect
         # an exemplar could be added so the model further understood a correct response
         # however, this is not required since the models are good enough with subjectivity

+    # Add a Notes /command

+    '''
+    # SLASH COMMANDS
+    - /notes: Provide a complete, concise, and condensed study outline of the topics discussed
+    '''

 ```
 ### Day X  of 25 | Day, Mth XX, 2024
 ## Section X: Section Title